Expander walk sampling: Uses

-This theorem is useful in randomness reduction in the study of derandomization.
+This theorem is useful in randomness reductions in the study of derandomization, showing that expander random walks are good pseudorandom generators against various classes of test functions.
 Sampling from an expander walk is an example of a randomness-efficient sampler.
 Note that the number of bits used in sampling $k$ independent samples from $f$ is $k \log n$, whereas if we sample from an infinite family of constant-degree expanders this costs only $\log n + O(k)$.
 Such families exist and are efficiently constructible, e.g. the Ramanujan graphs of Lubotzky-Phillips-Sarnak.